 - a.
 It is highly improbable that all the countries able to produce nuclear weapons by 1972 will do so even if testing continues.
 In addition to the present possessors, China almost certainly will do so.
 Israel is likely to do so and Sweden and India may.
 Chinese possession may also lead the Australians and the Japanese to try to obtain nuclear weapons.
 A Union of South Africa nuclear program cannot be ruled out.
 None of these countries is likely to have more than a rudimentary operational delivery capability in this time, although the ability to deliver nuclear weapons by short or medium range rockets appears feasible. - b.
 The pressure on Germany, and in turn Italy, to acquire or share in control of nuclear weapons is likely to build up substantially.
-While the inhibitions in both countries, especially in Germany, are strong, European political developments such as the multilateral nuclear force, may succeed in lessening the pressures for acquisition.
+The inhibitions in both countries, but especially in Germany, are strong and Europe political developments and the development of a multilateral nuclear force may succeed in greatly weakening the pressures for acquisition.